GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/porting_scriptfu_scripts.md

 When you define in the environment "G_MESSAGES_DEBUG=scriptfu" ScriptFu will print many messages to the console.

-This is mostly useful for GIMP developers.
+This is mostly useful for LIGMA developers.